 How to Store Leftovers

-I wouldn’t store garlic bread in the freezer, as it will probably become soggy.
-However, if you want to try freezing the cheesy garlic spread by itself in an airtight container for a couple of weeks, that would probably be ok.
+- Freezer: I wouldn’t store garlic bread in the freezer, as it will become soggy.
+However, you can freeze the cheesy garlic spread by itself in an airtight container for a couple of weeks.

 Goat Cheese Garlic Bread